joeytwiddle/significant-white-space/README.md

 ------------------------------
 # TODO

-- Parse options from command-line.
+- Parse (more) options from command-line.

 - Allow options to be set near top/bottom of file (like vim's modeline).

 - Code and comment cleanup.

-- Track line numbers for more informative output.
+- Track line numbers for more informative output messages.

 - Blocks ending `};` are treated the same as those ending `}`, so on re-curling the needed `;` is not re-introduced.
 One option, that of retaining a marker for the `;` in the SWS file, is undesirable.
 Perhaps preferable, detect *when* a `}` should be followed by a `;`.
 This rule might go something like "A `;` is needed after a close block curly `}` IFF the first line of that block was an assignment, or a `return` (or `yield`?) statement.
 If we go with the second options, we should *still detect* when we are nullifying a `};` and in that situation *check* that the `;` will be re-introduced on re-curling, otherwise issue a warning.